dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

 BVH Time Steps
    Split BVH primitives by this number of time steps to speed up render time at the expense of memory.

+Use Compact BVH
+   Use a more compact BVH structure, which can reduce ram usage but render slower.

 Final Render